jungmannlab/picasso/readme.rst

 Sample instructions to create an environment and installation of packages with conda are as follows:

-1. Open the console and create a new conda environment: ``conda create --name picasso python=3.5``
+1. Open the console and create a new conda environment: ``conda create --name picasso python=3.7``
 2. Activate the environment: ``source activate picasso`` for Linux / Mac Os X or ``activate picasso`` for Windows.
-3. Install the necessary packages with conda: ``conda install h5py matplotlib=1.5.1 numba numpy scipy pyqt=4 pyyaml scikit-learn colorama tqdm``
+3. Install the necessary packages with conda: ``conda install h5py matplotlib numba numpy scipy pyqt pyyaml scikit-learn colorama tqdm``
 4. Additionally install the lmfit package with pip: ``pip install lmfit``
 5. (Optional) If you plan to compile your own installer additionally install Pyinstaller: ``pip install pyinstaller``
 6. Continue with the installation of Picasso

 Note that sometimes outdated packages can cause problems.
+As of version 0.3.0, Picasso switched from PyQt4 to PyQt5 so make sure to update PyQt.
 If you experience errors, please check whether your packages have the right version (e.g. see issue #4).
 Additionally, make sure that you have the default package channel (e.g., see issue #30).
 Also, note that there is also a requirements.txt which you can use to install all packages with pip (``pip install -r requirements.txt``).
-However, currently, you will also need PyQt4 (i.e., with ``conda install pyqt=4 -y``).
 In the past, not relying on conda caused troubles with creating the one-click installer.
 It is therefore recommended installing all packages with conda.

 .. _installation-1: